 The workshops and information sessions were tailored for fiction, nonfiction, memoir, children’s lit, speculative fiction, romance, mystery, and more, plus crossover topics like narrative nonfiction and publishing.
-The sessions cover some industry trends, market forecasts, and practical publishing advice.
+The sessions covered some industry trends, market forecasts, and practical publishing advice.

-Compared to many conferences in other industries I recently participated in, this is a mid size meeting.
+Compared to many conferences in other industries I recently participated in, this is a mid size event.
 As an author, I think the facilitators should respond promptly and invite more experts and readers to the conference, even making it a large scale book fair to create momentum.
 Otherwise, the leaders and innovators think the meeting was kind of a silo event.
 It didn’t integrate with the emerging technology and the broad base of audience.
-Overall speaking, there are many processes and practices in the publishing industries that can be optimized to make the event more insightful and people more involved.
+Overall speaking, there are many processes and practices in the publishing industries that should be optimized to make the event more insightful and people more involved.

 0 comments: